ThreeSRR/Chinese-Painting-Generator/README.md

 Project for SJTU-AU332.

-Implementing transforming a real picture containing natural scenery into Chinese painting style using CycleGAN.
+Implementing transferring a real photo containing natural scenery into Chinese painting style using CycleGAN and Neural Style Transfer.

 ![](./overview.png)